-Memorandum of Understanding Between Thurston County and AFSCME/WSCCCE Locals 618-CO, 618-T, and 618-DC
+Memorandum of Understanding Between Thurston County and AFSCME/WSCCCE Locals 618-CO, 618-T, 618-DC, and 618 Court Security

-Steward Training Day 2020-2022
+Steward Training Day

-During negotiations of the 2020-2022 Collective Bargaining Agreements, the parties discussed the mutual value of providing shop stewards with training on the day-to-day administration of the Agreements.
+During negotiations for the successor to the 2020-2022 Collective Bargaining Agreements, the parties agreed to extend the opportunity allowing stewards union training.
+This concept was previously discussed during the 2020-2022 contract negotiations and both parties agreed there is shared value of providing shop stewards with training on the day-to-day administration of the Agreements.
 To facilitate such training, the parties agreed to the following: